 Knowledge of what foods are good to eat and what foods you should avoid establishes the groundwork for your health.
 You should avoid processed foods as much as you can.
 These contain excessive amounts of sugar, saturated fats, and salt and a lot of the original nutritional value of food is lost as it’s processed.

-The American Journal of Clinical Nutrition also released a study showing a link between eating processed foods and obesity.
-Instead of packaged foods, you should go for meals where ingredients are in a more natural, recognizable state.
+Research continues to show a link between eating processed foods and being overweight, obese, and/or hypertensive, and having higher total and LDL cholesterol, fasting glucose, and metabolic syndrome.
+It remains unclear whether associations can be attributed to the processing itself or the lower nutrient content of processed foods.
+Instead of packaged foods, you should go for organic meals where ingredients are in a more natural, recognizable state.
 Colorful fruits and vegetables are beneficial, as are whole grains.

 Prepare Your Own Meals